-Jennifer on Cancerous Tumor
+Jennifer Successfully Battles Cancerous Tumor

-Read time 3 minutes
+Read time 4 minutes

-Q-1) Could you briefly describe your story?
+Q-1) Could you describe your story?

-Q-2) How has the disease changed your life, in terms of diet, work, and other activities?
+Q-2) How has the disease changed your life?
+Your diet, work, and other activities?

-A-2) Since finding the lump this disease has halted and at times completely stopped my life.
-From recovery from surgeries to recover from chemo, I find myself often in bed, sleeping.
-Some days I am hungry and eat a regular diet other I can barely look at food and have some fruit or anything my stomach can handle.
-I can get sick very easily as my immune system is what has cancer and the chemo treatment is halting new cells – white blood cells to grow.
-So my interactions with others are limited almost like I am undergoing quarantine.
+Some days I am hungry and eat a regular diet.
+Otherwise, I can barely look at food and have some fruit or anything my stomach can handle.
+I get sick quite often.
+My immune system is compromised.
+Cancer and the chemo treatments have halting new cells – white blood cells to grow.

 Q-4) Are your treatment options easy to access?
 Are they expensive?
 Is there a permanent cure for your disease?

-A-4) treatment has been easy for me to access.
 I am under government health care so there are no out-of-pocket costs for me.
-I am under government health care because I am unemployed because of my cancer so it seems to have worked out for me to receive “free” treatment and have easy and fast access.
-There is a High “cure” rate of 90% though I’m uncertain if it is ever fully cured.
+It is because I am unemployed.
+Also, because of my cancer, it seems to have worked out for me to receive “free” treatment and have easy and fast access.
+There is a High “cure” rate of 90% though I’m uncertain if it is ever cured.

 Q-5) How did the treatment affect your family’s financial situation?
 Did you have to take loans or borrow money from friends and family?

-A-5) Since I am unemployed, I have government-assisted health care which is covering my treatment in full.
-However, I still have to maintain a home and car I am dwindling down any savings and starting to become more reliant on family and friends for help with any repairs that need to be done while I’m recovering.
+Yet, I still have to maintain a home and car.
+I am dwindling any savings and starting to become more reliant.
+I am dependent on family and friends for help with any repairs that need to be done while I’m recovering.

 Q-6) Are you trying out any alternate healing techniques?